cschneider/Karaf-Tutorial/docs/06/index.md

 ```
 feature:install jdbc
-jdbc:datasources
+jdbc:ds-list
 jdbc:tables person
 ```

 We first install the karaf jdbc feature which provides the jdbc commands.
 Then we list the DataSources and show the tables of the database accessed by the person DataSource.
-Be aware that older versions of karaf required the sql code to be enclosed in " ".

 ```
-jdbc:execute person create table person (name varchar(100), twittername varchar(100))
+jdbc:execute person "create table person (name varchar(100), twittername varchar(100))"
-jdbc:execute person insert into person (name, twittername) values ('Christian Schneider', '@schneider_chris')
+jdbc:execute person "insert into person (name, twittername) values ('Christian Schneider', '@schneider_chris')"
-jdbc:query person select * from person
+jdbc:query person "select * from person"
 ```

 This creates a table person, adds a row to it and shows the table.